 Section IV : General Awareness

-Questions were asked on various areas of general awareness like sports, arts and culture, geography, history, politics, business and so on.
+Questions were asked on various areas of general awareness like sports, arts and indian culture, geography, history, politics, business and so on.
 A consistent reading of newspapers/journals, as also keeping track of the current affairs would enable a candidate to do well in this section.

 Important Links for Your Preparation